Your stomach can’t count calories.

 At a Super Bowl party, we served Chex Mix to half of the partygoers in large gallon-size bowls.
 The other half were served from slightly smaller bowls.
 Those serving from the big bowls took and ate 146 more calories.
 Big bowls simply make it look normal and reasonable to serve more, so we do.
 The solution?
 When it’s your party, put the snacks in smaller bowls to begin with.
 The easiest way to outsmart a big bowl is to not bring it out in the first place.
 Source: Wansink, Brian and Matthew M. Cheney (2005), “Super Bowls: Serving Bowl Size and Food Consumption,” JAMA–Journal of the American Medical Association,293:14 (April 13), 1727-1728.
 Do you want to make that New Year’s Resolution “stick” this year?
 The key might be as simply as making sure you do it for at least 25 days.

 In our National Mindless Eating Challenge study, people were asked to make one small change –such as not eating with the TV on or eating off a small dinner plate –for as many days as they could for one month.
 Those who made their change for25 or more days were three times more likely to lose weight than those who did it for only 20.
 Just “doing it” works better than thinking about it.
 It’s too easy for today to the an exception.
 Source: Presented at the Experimental Biology Conference in Anaheim, CA in April 25.
-The forthcoming abstract will be published as: Patterson, Richard Wells and Brian Wansink (2011), “Decoupling the Independent Effects of Multiple Simultaneous Behaviors,” FASEB Journal, 2:878.7, forthcoming.
-Every New Years Day, millions make the resolution to “eat less and lose weight.”
-Within a three days, growling stomachs and headaches lead a lot of these people to fall off the weight-loss wagon.
+The forthcoming abstract will be published as: Patterson, Richard Wells and Brian Wansink (2011), “Decoupling the Independent Effects of Multiple Simultaneous Behaviors,” FASEB Journal, 2:878.7, forthcoming. |

 The Mission:For 30 years my Lab and I have focused on discovering secret answers to help people live better lives.
 Some of these relate to health and happiness (and often to food).
 Please share whatever you find useful.
-This video of one of my post-docs gives a flavor of one type of research that we've done:

 Blog Categories